Polylecty

 The term polylecty or generalist is used in pollination ecology to refer to bees that collect pollen from a range of unrelated plants.
 Honey bees exemplify this behavior, collecting nectar from a wide array of flowers.
 Other predominantly polylectic genera include Bombus, Ceratina, Heriades and Halictus.
 The opposite term is oligolecty, and refers to bees that exhibit a narrow, specialized preference for pollen sources, typically to a single family or genus of flowering plants.

 Roughly two-thirds of bee species in Europe are polylectic, relying on a diverse array of pollen sources.
 This broad foraging approach allows these generalist bees to thrive in various environments and quickly adjust to shifting conditions.
-However, despite their adaptability, they are less efficient pollen gatherers than oligolectic bees, whose morphology is often specialized for more effective pollen collection from a narrower range of plants.
+However, despite their adaptability, they are less efficient pollen gatherers than oligolectic bees, whose morphology are often specialized for more effective pollen collection from a narrower range of plants.

 A species that exhibits polylecty is known as polylectic.
 This term should not be confused with Polylectic as a grammatical term, which has a similar etymology to the biological definition but instead refers to the adjective of a multi-word term, as opposed to a monolectic which is the adjective for a one-word term.